hbelmiro/getting-started-with-serverless-workflow/README.md

 ./mvnw quarkus:dev
 ```

-The above command will start the translation service at port 8081.
+The above command will start the international-greeting-service at port 8081.

 ---
 **NOTE**